ArrowM/Queue-Bot/README.md

 `/shuffle` - Shuffle a queue
 `/size` - Get / Set size limit of a queue
 `/start` - Add the bot to a voice queue
+`/whitelist` - Add / delete / display whitelists of users and roles

 **Bot Management**
 `/mode` - Set display mode
 `/permission` - Add / delete / display users and roles with bot permissions